Stable Learning Using Spiking Neural Networks Equipped With Affine Encoders and Decoders: Introduction

-\begin{enumerate} \item only excitatory responses, or more specifically, only positive synaptic weights, are permitted; \item in line with \cite{singh2023expressivity}, we add two affine encoding and decoding layers\footnote{In our context, the term ``affine'' in ``affine SNN'' refers to the affine encoding and decoding layers.
+\begin{enumerate} \item only excitatory responses, or more specifically, only positive synaptic weights, are permitted; \item in line with \cite{singh2023expressivity}, we add an affine encoding and a decoding layers\footnote{In our context, the adjective ``affine'' in the term ``affine SNN'' refers to the affine encoding and decoding layers.
 Since our model uses only positive synaptic weights, we adopt the term for brevity.
 However, we may refer to, say, ``affine SNNs with real-valued synaptic weights'' in our experiments when describing the same model extended to allow negative synaptic weights.}. \end{enumerate} The restriction to excitatory synapses carries significant analytical and practical consequences.
 It is designed to sustain neuronal spike activity, and thereby guarantee well-defined and tractable spike times.